-course The will cover advanced laboratory topics in the fields or inorganic, general, and organic chemistry.
+The course will cover advanced laboratory topics in the fields or inorganic, general, and organic chemistry.
 Whenever possible these topics will be picked from the fields of environmental science or agriculture.
 In particular, the use of spectroscopic techniques for the identification of chemical compounds will be applied, where appropriate.

 Fall semester - 4 labs per week.
+Offered in alternate years.
 First offered 2001-2002.